LTCS 250 - Topics in Cultural Studies

 The Lyric & its Discontents

 What is the so-called lyric?
 Literary kind or invention of criticism?
-Generic category or way of knowing?
+Generic category or way of reading and knowing?
 How does the canonical Western lyric tradition cosmologize human and world?
 What are its colonial uses and racialized legacies?
 How might these legacies be at stake in the methods of reading enshrined in certain strands of twentieth- and twenty-first-century Anglo-American literary criticism?
-How do other lyric traditions (sometimes called the post-romantic or “revived” lyric) cosmologize to de-colonial ends?
-This course explores the normative lyric tradition and its discontents.
+How do other lyric traditions (sometimes called the post-romantic or “revived” lyric) cosmologize to decolonial ends?
+This course explores the lyric as normatively understood and its many discontents.
 Reading widely across poetries, criticism, and theory, we’ll explore how seemingly idealist phenomena—lyric as a generic category and concept, poetic tropes, methodological infrastructures—are intermingled with material processes of (de)humanization.
-We’ll also trace the legacies of this colonial poetic tradition in mainstream literary criticism—and as eclipsed by other, more experimental, unassimilable genealogies of lyric.
+We’ll also trace the legacies of the canonical Western lyric tradition (particularly as iconized by the Romantics) in literary criticism—and as torqued or eclipsed by other, experimental, and / or unassimilable poetic genealogies.

 LTTH 210A - Proseminar on Literary Scholarship